-These little powerhouses may be low in calories but peas are packed with a surprising number of antioxidants, anti-inflammatory agents and are high in micro-nutrients, vitamins, fibre, protein and minerals that provide us with a wide range of health benefits.
+Peas are little powerhouses!
+They may be low in calories, but peas are packed with a surprising number of antioxidants and anti-inflammatory agents.
+Peas are also high in micro-nutrients, vitamins, fibre, protein and minerals that provide us with a wide range of health benefits.

-Peas are annual vegetables – best eaten raw (straight off the plant before their natural sugars turn to starch and lose their sweet flavour).
+Peas are annual vegetables.
+Best eaten raw and straight off the plant before their natural sugars turn to starch and lose their sweet flavour.

-They are easy to grow so are an ideal first crop for children and beginner gardeners.
+Peas are easy to grow, so are an ideal first crop for children and beginner gardeners.

 How to Grow Peas

-- Peas are low maintenance, easy plants to grow and after germinating, usually only need watering, support and harvesting.
+- Peas are low maintenance, easy plants to grow.
+After seeds germinate, plants usually only need watering, support and harvesting.

-Avoid planting peas in the same container or near garlic, onions, chives and shallots that compete and stunt plant growth.
-(I’ve tested this out and it’s the same result for beans!)
-They seem to grow well planted with beans or with low-growing carrots, radish and turnips.
+Avoid planting peas in the same container or near garlic, onions, chives and shallots.
+These plants tend to compete and stunt plant growth.
+I’ve tested this out and I’ve had the same result for beans!
+Peas seem to grow well planted with beans or with low-growing carrots, radish and turnips.